-The Office of Inspector General of the U.S. Department of Health & Human Services (“OIG”) recently issued its updated Special Advisory Bulletin on the Effect of Exclusion from Participation in Federal Health Care Programs (“Special Advisory Bulletin”), which describes the scope and effect of the legal prohibition on payments by federal health care programs for services and items furnished by or at the direction of an excluded individual.
+The Office of Inspector General of the U.S. Department of Health & Human Services (“OMIG”) recently issued its updated Special Advisory Bulletin on the Effect of Exclusion from Participation in Federal Health Care Programs (“Special Advisory Bulletin”), which describes the scope and effect of the legal prohibition on payments by federal health care programs for services and items furnished by or at the direction of an excluded individual.

-The OIG is empowered to impose civil money penalties against health care providers who employ or contract with an excluded person to provide items and services for which payments may be made under a federal health care program.
-Additionally, the OIG is further authorized to impose liability on an excluded person if the person orders or prescribes an item or a service while excluded and knows or should know that a claim for the item or service may be made to a federal health care program.
+The OMIG is empowered to impose civil money penalties against health care providers who employ or contract with an excluded person to provide items and services for which payments may be made under a federal health care program.
+Additionally, the OMIG is further authorized to impose liability on an excluded person if the person orders or prescribes an item or a service while excluded and knows or should know that a claim for the item or service may be made to a federal health care program.
 For health care providers enrolled in Medicare and Medicaid, ensuring regulatory compliance remains crucial and screening for

 excluded persons is a key element in compliance.